 The results would be astonishing.

 Instead of looking at this from an all-or-nothing approach, you can slowly start incorporating some of these habits little by little over time.
 Progress over perfection is what’s important here.

 Every time you’re throwing food away, you’re essentially throwing money down the drain and food into an overflowing landfill.
 There are several easy ways to reduce your food waste that you may have never even known about.

-Throwing food away every week can become a mindless habit.
-So, let’s get to how you can reduce your food waste.
+Throwing food away every week can become a mindless habit, without much thought.

 How to Reduce Your Food Waste Right Now